Clive Wilmer: Work

 Wilmer's poetry is usually formal but occasionally experimental.
-He sees religion as fundamental to what he writes, yet he does not associate himself with a parochial view of spiritual matters.
+He saw religion as fundamental to what he wrote, yet he did not associate himself with a parochial view of spiritual matters.

 His work is also marked by an enthusiasm for architecture and visual culture.
-He is an advocate for the work of the Victorian critic, artist, philanthropist and social reformer John Ruskin.
-Since 1995, he has been a Companion of the Guild of St George, the charity for arts, crafts and the rural economy, founded by Ruskin.
-He was a Director of the Guild from 2004 to 2019 and the Master from 2009 to 2019.
-He has also written extensively on William Morris.
-He is the editor of Penguin selections of John Ruskin (Unto this Last, and Other Writings) and William Morris (News from Nowhere, and Other Writings).
-In 2023 he will be presented with the annual Lifetime Achievement Award of the Ruskin Society of North America.
+He was an advocate for the work of the Victorian critic, artist, philanthropist and social reformer John Ruskin.
+Since 1995, he had been a Companion of the Guild of St George, the charity for arts, crafts and the rural economy, founded by Ruskin.
+Wilmer was a Director of the Guild from 2004 to 2019 and the Master from 2009 to 2019.
+He also wrote extensively on William Morris.
+He was the editor of Penguin selections of John Ruskin (Unto this Last, and Other Writings) and William Morris (News from Nowhere, and Other Writings).
+In 2023, Wilmer received the annual Lifetime Achievement Award of the Ruskin Society of North America.

-He is interested in the art of verse translation and has translated from several languages, In particular, he has translated in collaboration with the Hungarian poet George Gömöri.
-Together they have published seven books of Hungarian poetry, including Miklós Radnóti, György Petri, János Pilinszky and Gömöri himself, as well as pieces by several others.
-In recognition of this work, Wilmer was awarded the Endre Ady Memorial Medal by the Hungarian PEN Club in 1998; the Pro Cultura Hungarica medal by the Hungarian Ministry of Culture in 2005; and in Budapest in 2018, he received the Janus Pannonius Prize for a lifetime’s achievement in translation from Hungarian.
+He was interested in the art of verse translation and has translated from several languages, In particular, he translated in collaboration with the Hungarian poet George Gömöri.
+Together they published seven books of Hungarian poetry, including Miklós Radnóti, György Petri, János Pilinszky and Gömöri himself, as well as pieces by several others.
+In recognition of this work, Wilmer was awarded the Endre Ady Memorial Medal by the Hungarian PEN Club in 1998; the Pro Cultura Hungarica medal by the Hungarian Ministry of Culture in 2005; and in Budapest, in 2018, he received the Janus Pannonius Prize for a lifetime's achievement in translation from Hungarian.
 Wilmer's own poems have been translated into Hungarian, Italian and Spanish.

 Wilmer was the prime mover of the Ezra Pound centenary exhibition Pound's Artists: Ezra Pound and the Visual Arts in London, Paris and Italy, held at Kettle's Yard and the Tate Gallery in 1985.
 From 1986 to 1990, Wilmer was one of the four founding editors of the magazine Numbers.

-He has contributed poems and articles to a wide range of newspapers and periodicals, including the Times Literary Supplement, PN Review and The London Magazine.
-He has also broadcast for the BBC and from 1989-91 was chief presenter for the series Poet of the Month on Radio 3; most of the interviews made for that programme were transcribed in his book Poets Talking (1994).
+He contributed poems and articles to a wide range of newspapers and periodicals, including the Times Literary Supplement, PN Review and The London Magazine.
+He also broadcast for the BBC and from 1989 to 1991 was chief presenter for the series Poet of the Month on BBC Radio 3; most of the interviews made for that programme were transcribed in his book Poets Talking (1994).